-First of all, you always see the world according to your expectations, ideas that are stored in the brain about aims.
-If you recognize (because it is valuable to you) that it deviates from it, then the perception is adjusted accordingly – again according to your aims, because only through it can you perceive the world.
+First of all, you always see the world according to your habits, expectations, ideas that are stored in the brain about goals in one.
+If you recognize (because it is valuable for you) that it deviates from this, then the perception is adjusted accordingly.
+Goals are learning or developing new - again according to the goals you have inherited because only through them can you perceive the world.

 There is no world as it actually and always is, but only one from the perspective of the respective viewer.

 Therefore, we do not see the world as it seems to be before us (that is, the same for everyone), but one that the brain shows us based on its aims.

 Since everyone has their own characteristic goals, they also see their own world, to which they respond individually.

 (By the way: since each genre has its specific goals, it also looks the world similar).

 So, people can only perceive the world from the perspective of the respective viewer.